Nynuphar/IDEAL-doc/docs/source/linkage.rst

-IDEAL linkage
+CHIL linkage
 #######################################################

 Linkage Between Hospital and Study
 *******************************************

-After bulk import of your study patients (see :doc:`study`), IDEAL will automatically link the patients from your study with the patients from the hospital.
+After bulk import of your study patients (see :doc:`study`), CHIL will automatically link the patients from your study with the patients from the hospital.

 .. image:: Linkage.png